 Mrs. Huebner began teaching in SVC’s early childhood program in 2003.
 She assumed the Director’s duties in 2008.
 Prior to joining this ministry, she taught at other Orange County preschools.
 Her degree is in Early Childhood Education, specializing in ages 2 – 5.
 She also holds an Early Education Director Certificate from Vanguard University.

 Although Mrs. Huebner relishes being SVC’s Preschool Director, her favorite job title is “mom.”
-She and her husband of 24 years, Jason, have three children — all of whom attended SVC.
+She and her husband of 26 years, Jason, have three children — all of whom attended and graduated from SVC.

 The Bible is very clear about the importance of proper stewardship.
 “Moreover, it is required of stewards that they be found faithful.”
 1 Cor 4:2.
 As Controller, Linda Stewart takes this mandate very seriously.
 She is responsible for all of the accounting operations of the school.